1921 Auckland Rugby League season: Cadet competition

 This was the first year that a cadet competition had been played.
 The 18th Company won the competition.
 The 34th Cadets were based in Mt Eden while the 51st Senior Cadets were based in Devonport.
 This competition was won by the 18th Company of Senior Cadets after they won the final game of the season defeating the 13th Company by 7 points to 2.
 The 23rd Company played a match with the 37th Company which they won 19 to 0.
 This match was outside of the competition.

+Auckland representative fixtures

+It was a very busy season for the Auckland representative team with eleven matches played.
+Though in reality B and C teams played some of the fixtures as matches were played at the same time in different centres.
+One of the matches was by the Auckland touring team against Ponsonby on August 13, in the weekend prior to their departure.
+They won seven matches and lost four.
+On 20 August Auckland played three matches, which showed off their depth.
+One at Carlaw Park versus King Country, one in Hamilton against South Auckland, and one against Wellington on the Basin Reserve.
+They won against King Country and Wellington, with a loss against South Auckland.